 However, it makes the most sense that when drinking alcohol, your liver will be using the byproducts of metabolized alcohol instead of fat.
 Probably not much of an issue if you only drink occasionally, but if you drink often, it may mean you’re taking your body out of fat-burning mode.

 Again, your goals can lead you as to what choices you make regarding alcohol consumption.
+Most definitely if you’re doing to drink wine though, there is no question that low sugar wine is best if you want to stay in ketosis.

 N=1 Experiment, Effect of Drinking Dry Farm Wines on Ketosis